Master of Arts in Teacher Leadership

 Spring.
 Credits: 4

 The Integrated Methods Seminar focuses on supporting and building on key aspects of the intensive full-time supervised student teaching experience.
 Teacher candidates learn how to develop integrated curriculum units, address complex behavioral and management issues with increasing sophistication, delve more deeply into theory and practice, develop peer coaching and mentoring skills, develop habits of reflection, and prepare for job interviews.
 Additionally, there is an emphasis on social studies content and pedagogy.
-Specifically, students will be studying content of a meaningful elementary and early childhood social studies curriculum and devising lessons and units that address multiple learning needs, planning effective and aligned assessments, infusing EL protocols and practices, and exploring integration opportunities.
+Specifically, students will be studying content of a meaningful elementary and early childhood social studies curriculum and devising lessons and units that address multiple learning needs, planning effective and aligned assessments, infusing best practices, and exploring integration opportunities.
 Linking critical learning from their work in social justice to issues of instructional equity and practice in the classroom is also part of the Seminar this semester.

 Applies to requirement(s): Meets No Distribution Requirement